 A step-by-step breakdown for starting your sales territory mapping

 You know now how effective sales territory mapping can be for your team and your company.
-But you may still be wondering where exactly do you start?
+But you may be wondering where exactly do you start?
 Here is a step-by-step methodology of how to map sales territories that will empower your reps.

 Step 1: Evaluate Market Data

 The first place to start when starting your team’s territory mapping is to look at your market data.
 This will help you base your territories on data-driven insights.
-Evaluate things like what industries you are currently serving, regions that are under or over-performing, location of any competition, etc. You should also evaluate your past sales numbers (from your CRM) alongside this market data.
+Evaluate things like what industries you are currently serving, regions that are under or over-performing, the location of any competition, etc. You should also evaluate your past sales numbers (from your CRM) alongside this market data.

 Taking these things into consideration will help you plan for opportunity and workload, as well as basing the territories on present and future needs.